shayzle/jeux-videops-space-word/README.md

 This project follows DevSecOps practices:

 - `npm audit` runs on every pipeline to catch dependency vulnerabilities early
-- No tokens, passwords, or API keys are committed to the repository — credentials are injected via GitHub Secrets
+- No tokens, passwords, or API keys are committed to the repository, credentials are injected via GitHub Secrets

 ---